-Potential bidders should be aware that the National Marine Fisheries Service (NMFS) issued its programmatic Biological Opinion on March 13, 2020 (2020 NMFS BiOp) and Amended Incidental Take Statement (ITS) and Revised Appendices on April 26, 2021 (2021 Amended ITS and Revised Appendices).
-The 2020 NMFS BiOp and 2021 Amended ITS and Revised Appendices address the impacts to and incidental take of ESA-listed species as a result of the Bureaus' proposed action(s) of new oil and gas lease sales and any future oil and gas approvals issued by BOEM and BSEE after March 13, 2020, under both existing and future OCS oil and gas leases in the GOM, for the ten years following issuance of the BiOp.
+Potential bidders should be aware that the National Marine Fisheries Service (NMFS) issued its programmatic Biological Opinion on March 13, 2020, (2020 NMFS BiOp) and Amended Incidental Take Statement (ITS) and Revised Appendices on April 26, 2021 (2021 Amended ITS and Revised Appendices).
+The 2020 NMFS BiOp and 2021 Amended ITS and Revised Appendices address the impacts to and incidental take of ESA-listed species as a result of the Bureaus' proposed action(s) of new oil and gas lease sales and any future oil and gas approvals issued by BOEM and BSEE after March 13, 2020, under both existing and future OCS oil and gas leases in the GOM, for the 10 years following issuance of the BiOp.

-The relevant terms and conditions, reasonable and prudent measures, reasonable and prudent alternative for the Rice's whale (formerly the GOM Bryde's whale), the Notification of Intention to Transit Rice's Whale Area COA, and protocols from the 2020 NMFS BiOp and 2021 Amended ITS and Revised Appendices are incorporated by reference and made a binding part of the lease in the Protected Species Stipulation.
-Any future BiOp amendments or COAs will be binding on subsequent actions.
-The NMFS BiOp and supporting documents can be found online at https://repository.library.noaa.gov/view/noaa/23738.
+The relevant terms and conditions, reasonable and prudent measures, reasonable and prudent alternative for the Rice's whale (formerly the GOM Bryde's whale), the Notification of Intention to Transit Rice's Whale Area COA, and protocols from the 2020 NMFS BiOp and 2021 Amended ITS and Revised Appendices are incorporated by reference and made a binding part of the lease in the "Protected Species" Stipulation.
+On October 25, 2022, BOEM and BSEE requested reinitiation of consultation with NMFS regarding upcoming oil-spill risk analyses and to incorporate certain previously developed and implemented mitigation measures for Rice's whales.
+The 2020 NMFS BiOp and 2021 Amended ITS and Revised Appendices currently remain in effect until the reinitiated consultation is completed and a new or amended BiOp becomes available.
+Any future BiOp amendments or COAs will be binding on subsequent postlease actions.
+The 2020 NMFS BiOp, as amended, and supporting documents can be found online at https://repository.library.noaa.gov/view/noaa/23738.

 Bidders should also be aware that certain post-lease approvals (e.g., for activities involving new and unusual technologies, certain seismic surveys, equipment involving entanglement risks, and all ancillary geological and geophysical (G&G) surveys, including ancillary G&G surveys that utilize High Resolution Geophysical (HRG) acoustic sources), will require step-down review with NMFS and may necessitate additional time and mitigations.
-Therefore, lessees need to notify BOEM prior to conducting any ancillary G&G surveys, including ancillary G&G surveys that utilize HRG acoustic sources.
+Therefore, lessees must notify BOEM prior to conducting any ancillary G&G surveys, including ancillary G&G surveys that utilize HRG acoustic sources.

-On April 20, 2018, the U.S. Fish and Wildlife Service issued a 10-year biological opinion for BOEM and BSEE activities with no terms and conditions, and any future consultations may be informal, dependent upon the likelihood of take of ESA-listed species under that Service's jurisdiction.
+On April 20, 2018, the U.S. Fish and Wildlife Service issued a 10-year BiOp for BOEM and BSEE activities with no terms and conditions, and any future consultations may be informal, dependent upon the likelihood of take of ESA-listed species under that Service's jurisdiction.

 BOEM also petitioned NMFS for rulemaking under the MMPA relating to G&G surveys on the OCS in the Gulf of Mexico.
 On January 19, 2021, NMFS published in the Federal Register a final Incidental Take Regulation (ITR), which became effective on April 19, 2021.
-To align the mitigations measures found in the ITR with the 2020 NMFS BiOp (Appendices A and C), NMFS issued the 2021 Amended ITS and Revised Appendices.
+To align the mitigation measures found in the ITR with the 2020 NMFS BiOp (Appendices A and C), NMFS issued the 2021 Amended ITS and Revised Appendices.
 On February 15, 2022, NMFS announced that it would be undertaking a new rulemaking for the ITR due to certain identified miscalculations in the take numbers in the 2021 ITR.
+NMFS published the proposed rule on January 5, 2023, opening a public comment period that closed on February 6, 2023.
+88 Fed.
+Reg.
+916 (Jan.
+5, 2023).